peterroe/finse/README.md

 ### Usage

-Suppose we have a project，such as：
+Suppose we have a project, its directory structure is like this：

 ```txt
 finse